ttelcl/lcl-bike-app/design-and-implementation-notes/DataReview.md

 the customer of course.
 In particular, limits marked with (*) should be discussed with the customer.

+* Drop any duplicate data rows.
+As mentioned in the data analysis, all data rows occur as two copies )once in the first half of the file, once in the second half)
 * Drop any rides with a blank value (no value) for "Covered Distance"
 * (*) Drop any rides with a "Covered Distance" shorter than 400m.
 The exact cut-off limit is open for discussion.
 This limit also implies the following